 After participating in the UN’s Hunger Task Force Yara established the prize as a way to encourage the development of African agriculture and food production – connected both to the call for an African Green Revolution and to the UN’s Millennium Development Goals.
 The Task Force recommended interventions aimed to increase food output and combat hunger, including the need to provide growers with inputs and improve their access to output markets.
 The prize consists of a USD 60,000 grant, a glass trophy and a diploma.
 Winners are chosen by the Yara Prize Committee.

-Read more about previous laureates and the nomination process:
+Read more about previous laureates: